Some recommendations on security of the host, general operation, and key security.

 Withdrawal Key Security

 When you ran staking-deposit-cli, a 24-word mnemonic was created.
-This mnemonic will be used for Ethereum PoS (Proof-of-Stake) withdrawals in the future.
+This mnemonic is used for Ethereum validator exits and withdrawals.
 It must be securely kept offline.
-Without this mnemonic, unless you set an
+Without this mnemonic, unless you set a withdrawal address via

 Precise methods are beyond this README, but consider something as simple as a sheet of paper kept in a fireproof envelope in a safe, or one of the steel mnemonic safeguards that are available.